samtron1412/docs/tech/it/sw/apache-kafka.md

 - Kafka Streams provides *state stores* which can be used by stream processing applications to store and query data.
 - implementing stateful operations
-- Every task in Kafka Streams embeds one or more state stores that can be accessed via APIs to store and query data required for processing.
 - These state stores can either be
     + a persistent key-value store
     + an in-memory hashmap